-18. The building project associated with this proposal is included in the 2017-22 Medium Term Financial Plan (MTFP).
+18. The building project associated with this proposal is included in the 2017-20 Medium Term Financial Plan (MTFP).
 A scheme of works will be developed and agreed by Property Services and this will subsequently go to Cabinet for approval.
-All schemes are expected to remain within the funding that has been allocated to them in the MTFP.
+All schemes are expected to remain within the funding agreed in the MTFP.